 There are many drivers of business value beyond profits, including strong management, market share, reputation, quality products and services, and processes and procedures.
 These are just a few of the things that buyers will review when they consider whether to buy your business and how much they are willing to pay.

 Now is the perfect time to get everything in order.
 Invest time and energy in your key management team.
 Establish and document your policies and procedures.
 Improve your marketing efforts.
 Upgrade outdated equipment.
 Ensure that your facilities look their best.
 Give your business a fresh coat of paint – both literally and figuratively – to put it in the best light for potential buyers.
-Sellers pay more for high quality, and it can take a good deal of time and effort to prepare your business for sale.
+Sellers pay more for high quality businesses, and it can take a good deal of time and effort to prepare your business for sale.
 Learn more in our free Guide to Maximizing Value When Selling Your Business and obtain your free baseline valuation.

-Consider Your Business Transition Options
+Consider Your Exit Strategy Options

 Will you transfer your business internally to family members, employees, or key managers, or will you look to sell externally to an outside buyer?
 You’ll need time to understand the pro and cons and determine how much money you will net from each transfer option.
-And you need to carefully assess the non-financial ramifications of each method as well and see how they match up with your personal goals.
+And you need to carefully assess the non-financial ramifications of each exit strategy and see how they match up with your personal goals.
 The decisions you make will have an impact on your legacy, your family, your employees and ultimately, your own future and retirement.

 Start Your Exit Planning Now